Evrenos

-Evrenos or Evrenuz (died 17 November 1417 in Yenice-i Vardar) was an Ottoman military commander.
-Byzantine sources mention him as Ἐβρενός, Ἀβρανέζης, Βρανέζης, Βρανεύς (?), Βρενέζ, Βρενέζης, Βρενές.
+Evrenos or Evrenuz (1288–1417, Yenice-i Vardar) was an Ottoman military commander.

-He served as a general under Süleyman Pasha, Murad I, Bayezid I, Süleyman Çelebi and Mehmed I. Legends stating that he lived for 129 years and had an incredibly long career are thought to be inaccurate.
+He served as a general under Süleyman Pasha, Murad I, Bayezid I, Süleyman Çelebi and Mehmed I. Legends stating that he lived for 129 years and had an incredibly long career are inaccurate.
 These sources of confusion may be linked to the deeds of his descendants becoming intertwined with his own achievements in historical retellings.
 He was also known as Gavrinos, and believed to descend from a Greek family.

 Biography

 Οriginally, Gazi Evrenos was a noble dignitary, a bey in the principality of Karasi, joining the Ottomans only after their conquest of the beylik in 1345.
 A Greek legend maintains that Evrenos' father was a certain Ornos, renegade Byzantine governor of Bursa (Prusa) who defected to the Ottomans, and then on to Karasi, after the Siege of Bursa, in 1326.
 Stanford J. Shaw states that Evrenos was originally a Byzantine Greek feudal prince in Anatolia who had entered Ottoman service following the capture of Bursa, converted to Islam, and later became a leading military commander under both Orhan and Murat.
 Joseph von Hammer regarded Evrenos as simply a Byzantine Greek convert to Islam.
 Peter Sugar considers the family to be of Greek origin as well.
 Turkish sources report that the family was of Turkish origin.
 However, others dismiss this, noting that the Evrenos family were certainly of non-Turkish origin.